f1se4/portfolio/md/dashboard/dashboard.md

 ![selected](/static/notebooks/dashboard/images/selectedareas.png)

-As said before, we have some different global filters for each technology relevants from business point of view.
+As said before, we have some different global filters for each technology relevant from business point of view.

 ![dinamic](/static/notebooks/dashboard/images/dinamicfilters.png)